ibm-cloud-docs/EventStreams/messagehub122.md

 * The Service Name Identification (SNI) extension to the TLS v1.2 protocol

 This method of retrieving the endpoint and credential information differs from the existing {{site.data.keyword.messagehub}} service.
-Apps that currently run against {{site.data.keyword.messagehub}} will require changes to reflect the alternative field names required from VCAP_SERVICES and to the username/password fields submitted to Kafka.
+Apps that currently run against {{site.data.keyword.messagehub}} will require changes to reflect the alternative field names that are required from VCAP_SERVICES and to the username/password fields submitted to Kafka.
 These changes will not be required in future versions of the Alpha.

 ## Connecting a client to the REST API